Skip to content ↓

 This term, our Science topics consist of the following:

-• Living Things and their Habitats including classification keys (Autumn 1)
+Living Things and their Habitats

 In this unit, children will explore how to construct a circuit and what makes it work.
-Children will learn about the varied power supplies for electric appliances and their roles, referring to renewable and non-renewable energy sources.
+Children will learn about the varied power supplies for electrical appliances and their roles, referring to renewable and non-renewable energy sources.
 In addition, children will learn about the safety measures around electricity.
+The children will be involved in investigative work and will follow lines of enquiry.